grpc/grpc.io/content/en/docs/what-is-grpc/core-concepts.md

 Metadata is information about a particular RPC call (such as [authentication details](/docs/guides/auth/)) in the form of a list of key-value pairs, where the keys are strings and the values are typically strings, but can be binary data.
-Metadata is opaque to gRPC itself - it lets the client provide information associated with the call to the server and vice versa.
+Metadata is not visible to gRPC itself - it lets the client provide information associated with the call to the server and vice versa.

 Access to metadata is language dependent.